api4ai/ocr-examples/python/requests/README.md

-# API4AI OCR text recognition
+# API4AI OCR text recognition sample

-This directory contains a minimalistic sample that sends requests to the API4AI Brand Recognition API.
+This directory contains a minimalistic sample that sends requests to the API4AI Text Recognition API.
 The sample is implemented in `python` using [requests](https://pypi.org/project/requests/) module.